Embracing the Winds: Trivia

 Garrett hopes that someday a Garrett will command an Enterprise.
 Nearly 80 years later Rachel Garrett is in command of the Enterprise C, as seen in The Next Generation 1990 episode "Yesterday's Enterprise".

 This episode connects to the rebooted Star Trek films, where despite the change in reality, Spock still turns down a place at the Vulcan Science Academy, being the first person to do so and it is subtly implied he did it out of spite after the admissions council were disrespectful to Spock's human mother.

 The episode also addresses some inconsistencies regarding female captains in the series.
 In the Original Series, it is implied in "Turnabout Intruder" by Janice Lester that women cannot be starship captains, which obviously would be discriminatory and not keeping with the Federation's values of equality.
 However, the line could have also been interpreted in other ways; for example, Lester was mentally unstable and possibly was not able to be a captain because of these issues.
-Lester was also bitter about her failed relationship with Kirk and may have also been stating as a Captain, Kirk would not let her, a woman, get close.
+Lester was also bitter about her failed relationship with Kirk and may have also been stating as a captain, Kirk would not let her, a woman, get close.
 Later in the episode, Kirk, while trapped in Lester's body, stated that Lester craved power but her own issues prevented her career from progressing and were why their relationship failed.
-Gene Roddenberry at the time stated the line was purely sexist, but Kirk correctly states that from Starfleet's inception there have been female captains, most probably referring to Erika Hernandez, who was in command of the second NX class starship.
+Gene Roddenberry at the time stated the line was purely sexist, but Kirk correctly states that from Starfleet's inception there have been female captains.

 Also of note: in the opening scene of the episode, Sulu mentions that his great(x6) grandfather grew up in an internment camp during WWII.
 This is no doubt an homage to George Takei, the first actor to portray Sulu during the Original Series run.
-Takei, in fact, grew up in an internment camp during WWII.
+Takei, in fact, spent time in an internment camp during WWII.

 This episode serves as the start of a story arc regarding the mystery of what happened aboard the USS Hood, which is resolved in the series finale.